 Our CEO chairs our Corporate Sustainability Committee, which comprises senior members across our global investment and client service teams.
-The CEO has direct objectives linked to our responsible investing goals.

 Chief Investment Officer ("CIO")

 The Chief Investment Officer is ultimately responsible for setting Acadian's investment strategy and policy, including ESG, with broad input from the Responsible Investing Committee, Investment Policy Committee, and the Portfolio Management Team.